Start My Answer

 Respond to debt collection lawsuits fast with SoloSuit and protect your property.

 Some debts are too old for debt collectors to sue you for.
 These are called time-barred debts.
-This occurs when the statute of limitations is passed, which is anywhere from two to 20 years, but on average it is four to six years.
-Creditors may still file a lawsuit against you to attempt to collect on your debt.
-If you pay on a time-barred debt it will restart the statute of limitations.
+This occurs when the statute of limitations is passed, anywhere from two to 20 years, but on average, it is four to six years.
+CCB Springfield, IL, may still file a lawsuit against you to attempt to collect on your debt.
+Paying a time-barred debt will restart the statute of limitations.
 This is why you cannot pay an old debt, even only $5, as this will restart the statute of limitations.

 Filing for bankruptcy should always be a last resort.
 It can be extremely expensive and is not always the right choice.
 It will also follow you for the rest of your life.
 This is why you should only do so if you have a variety of debts and are looking for a fresh start.
-You should fully determine if you have no other options before making this decision.
+Before making this decision, you should fully determine if you have no other options.

 How to Answer a Summons for debt collection in all 50 states